RebeccaSchmelzer/Practice/Udemy/cw&md_UX_UI_Figma/section3/section3notes.md

 - draw out flow based on if statements
 - think off all diff types of scenarios
     - and draw em
+- draw out all pages
+- use that to draw site maps